-gauge measurements.
+Retrieval results have been presented comparing time series of radiometric estimates with rain sensor detections and rain gauge measurements.
 These results are encouraging, showing the potential of this approach, and indicating that the use of the considered radiometric system together with the proposed inversion technique are not too much affected by water films over the antenna.
 Statistical indexes for rain detection and estimate show reasonable agreement, although the analysis is limited by the relative small range of variation available.

 A final remark can be highlighted in terms of a provocative question: do we need a radiometric estimate of rainfall rate at the ground if you can have a gauge there?
 Would not gauge measurements be more accurate after all?
 Indeed, we are interested in the rain water content of the atmosphere more than its rate at surface.
 For historical and practical reasons we need to validate our estimators with rain gauge data, but the aim is not to replace rain gauges but to add estimated rainfall contents to microwave radiometer products as a new feature.
-This would open to ground-based radiometry an unique potentiality as an all weather instrument for atmospheric monitoring.
-We hope that the results here presented can contribute to support the use of ground-based multifrequency microwave radiometry for rain monitoring.
+This would open to ground-based radiometry a unique potentiality as an all weather instrument for atmospheric monitoring.
+We hope that the results here presented can contribute to support the use of ground-based multi-frequency microwave radiometry for rain monitoring.

 Future developments of this work will regard both modeling and empirical issues.
-Indeed, the solution of the forward problem might be improved by considering a more sophisticated melting layer and including depolarization effects, while the quality of observations could be further improved if the formation of water film on the antenna is prevented by instrument hardware upgrades (e.g., [11] and [12]).
+Indeed, the solution of the forward problem might be improved by considering a more sophisticated melting layer and including depolarization effects, while the quality of observations could be further improved if the formation of water film on the antenna is prevented by instrument hardware upgrades (e.g., [11], [12]).
 Finally, further work shall be devoted to the analysis of a larger set of rainfall cases in various climatological conditions, possibly spanning a larger range of rainfall variation, and to the comparison with other rain sensors, such as weather radars.